MicrosoftDocs/learn/learn-pr/wwl/guided-project-debug-handle-exceptions-c-sharp-console-application/includes/4-exercise-exception-handling.md

 ## Create and throw exceptions in the `MakeChange` method

-In this task, you'll update `MakeChange` to create and throw custom exceptions when transaction can't be completed.
+In this task, you'll update `MakeChange` to create and throw custom exceptions when a transaction can't be completed.

 The `MakeChange` method includes two issues that should result in exceptions:

 - **Underpayment issue**: This issue occurs when the customer offers a payment that is less than the item cost.
-If the customer has not offered sufficient payment, `MakeChange` should throw an exception.
+If the customer hasn't offered sufficient payment, `MakeChange` should throw an exception.

 - **Insufficient till issue**: This issue occurs when the till doesn't contain the bills required to produce the exact change.
-If the till cannot make exact change, `MakeChange` should throw and exception.
+If the till can't make exact change, `MakeChange` should throw and exception.

 1. Scroll down to the `MakeChange` method.